AdobeDocs/experience-manager-core-components.en/help/developing/customizing.md

 This can easily be done by copying the HTL files that need to be modified from the Core Component into the [proxy component.](guidelines.md#proxy-component-pattern)

-Taking again the example of the Core Breadcrumb Component, to customize its markup output, the `breadcrumb.html` file would have to be copied into the site-specific component that has a `sling:resourceSuperTypes` that points to the Core Breadcrumb Component.
+Taking again the example of the Core Breadcrumb Component, to customize its markup output, the `breadcrumb.html` file would have to be copied into the site-specific component that has a `sling:resourceSuperType` that points to the Core Breadcrumb Component.

 ### Styling the Components {#styling-the-components}